The Next Best Thing: Plot

+Knowing the odds are against him, especially as a gay man, Robert seeks joint custody.
+During the court proceedings, Abbie's lawyer attempts to cast Robert as a drug abuser and sexual deviant, which Abbie abhors, but allows.
+Despite his defense of his character, and insistence on his presence in Sam's life for the past 6 years as his father, the court merely refers to him as a "caregiver" and allows him a single visitation in the meantime.
+Desperate, Robert reaches out to Kevin, informing him that he is the real biological father, in hopes that Kevin will seek custody and allow Robert to stay in Sam's life.
+Kevin is reluctant, but surprises everyone involved when he arrives with his lawyer seeking custody so he can see if he wants to be a father to Sam, with no desire to involve Robert in Sam's life.
+The judge rules that the case be suspended for four months to allow a custodial investigation, during which time, Abbie will have sole custody but will not be allowed to leave the city with Sam.
+Abbie is furious that Robert contacted Kevin and how it will affect Sam.
+Robert is remorseful.

+Robert goes to Sam's school to see him, but finds Ben there waiting while Abbie is inside with Sam.
+Ben tries to reconcile with Robert, revealing that he left the company, and therefore does not need to move to New York anymore.
+Abbie is still angry and refuses to let Sam go to Robert.
+As they drive away, Abbie sees how despondent Sam is and stops the car.
+She approaches Robert and apologizes for her part in the situation, and the two admit that they miss each other.
+She lets Sam go to Robert and tells them to come back after dinner, hinting at the potential for harmony again as a family.

 Production

 The film began as an original screenplay titled The Red Curtain by Tom Ropelewski, which he intended to direct, with his wife Leslie Dixon to produce.
-It was announced to be made in 1995 with Richard Dreyfuss attached to star as Robert; he dropped out, then Helen Hunt was named as female lead to play Abbie.
-She was replaced by Madonna and then Rupert Everett signed on as star.
+It was announced to be made in 1995 with Richard Dreyfuss attached to star as Robert, however, he dropped out.
+Helen Hunt was named as the female lead to play Abbie, though she was replaced by Madonna.
+Rupert Everett signed on to star shortly after Madonna.
 Filming took place between April 23 and June 30, 1999.
 It later was claimed the script was rewritten extensively by Ryan Murphy and Rupert Everett.

 Release

 Paramount Pictures distributed the film in North America while international sales were held by Lakeshore International.
 Buena Vista International acquired distribution rights from Lakeshore in most territories.

 Home media

 On August 26, 2000, Billboard announced the film would debut on DVD and VHS from Paramount Home Entertainment, although spokespeople would not confirm it.
 The release debuted at number 20 on Billboards Top DVD Sales, and peaked at number 11 on the Top Video Rentals chart.
-The Philadelphia Inquirer gave 2 out of four stars.
+The Philadelphia Inquirer gave two out of four stars.